cp2k/cp2k/docs/methods/properties/optical/bethe-salpeter.md

   empty states in the interval
   $\varepsilon_a\in[\varepsilon_{a=\text{LUMO}}^{GW},\varepsilon_{a=\text{LUMO}}^{GW}+E_\text{cut}^\text{empty}]$.

-In addition to these keywords, the following settings from DFT will have an influence on the BSE excitation energies:
+The following settings from DFT will also have an influence on the BSE excitation energies:

 - [XC_FUNCTIONAL](#CP2K_INPUT.FORCE_EVAL.DFT.XC.XC_FUNCTIONAL): Choose between one of the available xc-functionals.
 The starting point can have a profound influence on the excitation energies